Why Is My Maidenhair Fern Dying? (And How to Save It)

 Inconsistent Watering and Moisture

-If you find the leaves are starting to fall off or shrivel on your fern despite your best efforts to place it in a spot with indirect light and the right temperature, the problem could rest with your watering schedule rather than its ambient environment.
+If the leaves start to fall off or shrivel on your fern despite your best efforts to place it in a spot with indirect light and the right temperature, the problem could rest with your watering schedule rather than its ambient environment.

-The best rule of thumb for watering your maidenhair fern is to make sure you don’t allow the soil to dry out completely.
-You don’t need to drench it every day, but just make sure the soil never reaches a point where it starts to crack like the dry sand of the desert.
+The best rule of thumb for watering your maidenhair fern is to keep the soil from drying out completely.
+You don’t need to drench it every day, but make sure the soil never reaches a point where it starts to crack like the dry sand of the desert.

 Too Much Food

-Maidenhair ferns want to keep their trim figure and don’t want too much to eat.
-If you overfeed your maidenhair fern with too much fertilizer, it may start to drop its leaves in protest, or it may turn brown.
+Maidenhair ferns want to keep their trim figure and only want a little to eat.
+If you overfeed your maidenhair fern with too much fertilizer, it may drop its leaves in protest or turn brown.

 You don’t actually have to give your maidenhair fern much fertilizer.
 Monthly feeding with some liquid fertilizer is appropriate in the warm months, but you can usually stop feeding in the winter.